-Open Sailing Tuesday - Thursday is only available for Junior Sailors who are enrolled in an Intermediate or Advanced Camp, along with Instructors In Training.
-Bow Mar Junior Sailing has a limited number of usable boats along with a large number of participants.
-To maintain safety during Open Sail, we are limiting the invite to current Intermediate and Advanced sailors along with Instructors In Training per the Instructor's recommendation.
+Open Sailing Tuesday - Thursday is available to Junior Sailors who completed Beginner camp, in an Intermediate Camp or Advanced Camp, along with Instructors In Training.
 Bow Mar Junior Sailing does not have enough staff to safely monitor ALL Junior Sailors during Open Sail.
 Another real concern is the winds typically increase during the afternoon making conditions on the water more challenging, posing a risk for the Rookie and Beginner Sailor.
 The instructors recognize Rookie & Beginner Sailors need a certain level of attention and instruction that is not conducive to a safe Open Sail experience.

 How many Jr. Sailors can attend Open Sail Tuesday - Thursday?

 Due to safety reasons, the limited number of instructors, and the limited number of boats, only 10 Intermediate and or Beginner students may attend Open Sail per day.
 Open Sail is first come, first serve.

 Can my Beginner Sailor go to Open Sail?